-John Cruden has on three occasions received the Presidential Rank Award from three different Presidents.
+Mr. Cruden has on three occasions received the Presidential Rank Award from three different Presidents.
 He has also received the Department of Justice’s Muskie-Chaffee Award, the Federal Bar Association’s Younger Award, and the American Bar Association’s Mary C. Lawton Award for Outstanding Government Service.
 Mr. Cruden’s military awards include the Bronze Star, Legion of Merit, Defense Meritorious Service Medal, Air Medal with Oak Leaf Clusters, and the Vietnamese Cross of Gallantry with Silver Star.

 Mr. Cruden was the first government attorney to be elected and serve as the President of the District of Columbia Bar, the second largest bar in the nation.
-He was also the first government attorney to be selected as the Chairman of the ABA Section of the Environment, Energy, and Natural Resources.
-He has also served on the Board of the National Conference of Bar Presidents and is a current member of the Judicial Conference of the District of Columbia Circuit's Standing Committee on Pro Bono Legal Services.
+He was also the first government attorney to be selected as the Chairman of the American Bar Association's Section of Environment, Energy, and Natural Resources.
+He is a past member of the Board of the National Conference of Bar Presidents, the Board of the District of Columbia Bar Association, and the Judicial Conference of the District of Columbia Circuit's Standing Committee on Pro Bono Legal Services.
 John is a frequent lecturer for the American Bar Association and the American Law Institute and is listed in Who's Who in the World, Who's Who in America, and Who's Who in American Law.
-In 2007 he was listed by a national magazine as one of the top 500 lawyers in America.
+In 2007, he was listed by a national magazine as one of the top 500 lawyers in America.
 In 2014 he was named as a "Legend of the Bar," by the DC Bar.